odk-x/docs/odkx-src/injected-interfaces.rst

   - successCallbackFn: A success callback function that is called when the view data is successfully retrieved.
   - failureCallbackFn: A failure callback function that is called when there is an error in retrieving the view data.
   - limit: An optional parameter that specifies the maximum number of rows to retrieve.
 It has a default value of ``null``.
-  - offset: An optional parameter that specifies the offset for the retrieved data.
+  - offset: The number of rows to skip before starting to return rows.
 It has a default value of ``null``.

 This function is used to retrieve view data.
 It takes in success and failure callback functions to handle the result of the data retrieval.
 The ``limit`` and ``offset`` parameters allow you to specify how many rows to retrieve and from which position in the result set.